-Social media is creating both opportunities and risks for wealth managers and we believe the positives outweigh the negatives, particularly if wealth management firms use the channel to advance client conversations and learn to apply social media risk management.
+Social media are creating both opportunities and risks for wealth managers and we believe the positives outweigh the negatives, particularly if wealth management firms use the channel to advance client conversations and learn to apply social media risk management.

 While there is much evidence of wealth growing exponentially on a global scale, the conservative nature of the wealth management industry makes it slow to address lurking reputational vulnerabilities and embrace the new level of communications and social media risk management required today.

 The disruptive nature of social media is helping to evolve client expectations on how they receive information and interact with wealth managers.
 Clients already embrace social media in their daily lives and the industry must shift focus to social media to take better control of its reputation – or else risk disintermediation.

 Wealth managers must also come to a new understanding about who is responsible for handling social media risk.
 Social media are not strictly a function of marketing but must also involve the chief risk officer and head of public affairs.
 Many wealth managers are still in the early stages of social media planning, despite the urgent need to more quickly get up to speed.

 It is always helpful to understand which way the wind is blowing within the wealth management industry, and social media analytics provide deep insights, and are vital tools for handling risk.